abucan/next-wallet/README.md

 - add the search functionality
 - fix the caching of queries (DELETE)
 - add some stats for dashboard for the accounts, for example number of them or the preview
+- add a hover state for NAVBAR items etc. ADD ACCOUNT